Part 2. Theoretical considerations

 - “Yi Jing – I Ching, the Book of Changes”: from the Wengu collection of Chinese books.
 Translation from Chinese into German by Wilhelm, into English by Baynes.

-See this Wikipedia presentation of Richard Wilhem
+See this Wikipedia presentation of Richard Wilhem.

 -- Animated Bagua: shows the different stages of the conceptual build-up